Requests and Responses

 ) – The protocol that was used to download the response.
 For instance: “HTTP/1.0”, “HTTP/1.1”, “h2”

-New in version 2.0.0: The
+Added in version 2.0.0: The

 certificate

-parameter.New in version 2.1.0: The
+parameter.Added in version 2.1.0: The

 ip_address

-parameter.New in version 2.5.0: The
+parameter.Added in version 2.5.0: The

 protocol

-parameter.- url¶
+parameter.- url

 A string containing the URL of the response.